idvoretskyi/minikube-kvm/README.md

-# Kubernetes local deployment with Minikube and KVM
+# Running Kubernetes locally on Ubuntu Linux with Minikube and KVM

 [Minikube](https://github.com/kubernetes/minikube) is a cross-platform, community-driven [Kubernetes](https://kubernetes.io/) distribution, which is targeted to be primarily used at the local environments.
 It deploys a single-node cluster, which is a great option for having a simple Kubernetes cluster up&running on localhost.